mariankh1/MailDaily/README.md

 - [x] Authenticate and establish a connection with the Gmail API.
   - [x] Write a function to fetch emails based on specific queries.
   - [x] Write a function to list existing labels.
+  - [x] Write a function to createa a label if does not exist.
   - [x] Write a function to apply a label to an email.

 #### Step 2: Email Processing